 - DC Database frequently makes external links to TV Tropes as another site for comics appreciation.

 - The Sonichu (comic) page on CWCki links to the Sonichu article in its external links, describing it as "detailing everything wrong with Sonichu."

 - Asperchu's main page links to its TV Tropes page.

 - The Arcana Wiki tries to mirror and partially rewrite TV Tropes for role-playing game purposes - instead of listing examples, it strives to provide inspiration and ideas.

-- TF Wiki Dot Net proudly proclaims its status as the Trope Namer for Ruined FOREVER.
-Their article on The Bumblebee (now Kid Appeal Character, although the redirect remains) makes a similar reference, what with all three of the Trope Namers being on the list.
+- TFWiki.net proudly proclaims its status as the Trope Namer for Ruined FOREVER.
+Their article on The Bumblebee (renamed to Kid-Appeal Character, although the redirect remains) makes a similar reference, what with all three of the Trope Namers being on the list.